ckdextergames/Icarus_mods/README.md

 * 100% fall damage resistance ("Kickfall" was 25%)
 * Base weight capacity increased by 40 ("Adlift" was 5)

-**CAUTION:** This mod may conflict with other mods!
+*__CAUTION__:* This mod may conflict with other mods!
 Recommended to use alone, or with mods known not to change "D_Equippable.json", or use Mod Manager to choose your desired changes.
 Mod Manager hightly recommended: https://github.com/Jimk72/Icarus_Software

 =-=-=-=-=-=-=-